 This is very important because when you are involved in something, and really have your hands in it, you develop a sense of pride in that thing.
 And when a community feels pride in their project, a couple of things happen; one, they feel responsible for it, they want it to succeed, and last for as long as possible.
 This translates into the community actively maintaining the project, increasing its longevity, and overall success.

 And two, because the community is proud of the project, they want to tell everyone about it.
-And because HydrateLife promotes sustainable, simple technologies, they can share exactly what they did, and how they did it, with other communities, spreading the knowledge and increasing the health of communities around them.
+And because HydrateLife projects use appropriate technologies and locally available resources, they can share exactly what they did, and how they did it, with other communities, spreading the knowledge and increasing the health of communities around them.

 All of this, coupled with our education program, ensures that when we leave a community we are leaving a happier, healthier community that understands the importance of clean water, proper sanitation, and good hygiene, and know how to provide it for themselves for generations to come.